PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Method

-\boldparagraph{Scene Outpainting} We extend a 3D scene layout block beyond its original spatial extent by applying a sliding-window approach in 2D latent space that leverages the same latent manipulation strategy used for inpainting.
-To preserve spatial consistency across block boundaries, each new block is designed to partially overlap (typically by 50\%) with its previously generated neighboring block.
-The input scene is first extended in parallel along the four cardinal directions, and then a second pass completes the remaining corner regions.
-This outpainting strategy can be applied iteratively to generate arbitrarily large 3D scenes.
+\boldparagraph{Scene Outpainting} We extend a 3D layout block beyond its original spatial extent using a sliding-window approach that leverages the same manipulation strategy as inpainting.
+To preserve spatial consistency, each newly generated block is designed to partially overlap by 50\% with its adjacent block.
+The scene is first expanded in parallel along the four cardinal directions, followed by a second pass to fill the corner regions.
+This process can be iteratively applied to produce arbitrarily large 3D scenes.

+Additional details on the diffusion objective and its applications are provided in the supplementary material.